xarantolus/sensibleHub/README.md

     "allow_external": {
         // If set to true, a search query to iTunes will be sent to get a high-quality cover image when downloading a new song.
         "apple": true
+    },

+    // Settings for cover images.
+Affects only those in generated MP3 files "cover": {
+        // Cover images of generated/synced songs will have this as maximum size in pixels, larger ones are downscaled.
+        // If omitted, 0 or lower, this setting will be ignored and image sizes are not changed.
+        "max_size": 2000
     }
 }
 ```